 Meaning of Last Letter of UK National Insurance Number

-NI Number is a Stand-in for UK Identity Card
+NI Number Stands in for a UK Identity Card

 The United Kingdom has no formal identity card or document.
 In most cases a person’s passport is the document used to prove their identity.
 As recently as 2010, there was an attempt by the UK government to introduce compulsory ID cards, but the idea was very unpopular.
 The government eventually dropped the scheme because of protests about such documents becoming an unnecessary invasion of privacy.